-This vegan cream of celery soup recipe shines thanks to a big heaping of dill and a drizzle of EVOO.
-This tasty soup ready in under 30 minutes!
-It is garnished with a dill and celery salad, simply too pretty not to eat.
+This vegan celery soup recipe shines thanks to a big heaping of dill and a drizzle of EVOO.
+This tasty soup is ready in under 30 minutes and uses simple ingredients.
+We skipped the expensive cashew cream and milk replacements or coconut milk. is garnished with a dill and celery salad, simply too pretty not to eat.

 This post may include affiliate links.
 Please read my disclosure policy.

 This recipe has become part of my favorite meal prep lunch rotation along with our vegan poke bowl using leftover sushi rice and roasted vegetable sandwiches.
 And I have been making a big batch of these gluten-free fried onions to snack on alongside those sammies.

 This cream of celery soup isn't for casseroles but is a hearty meal the whole family will love.

 Now you might be thinking that a creamy soup requires either soaking nuts overnight, adding coconut milk, or some other expensive ingredient.
 But this healthy soup uses a starchy potato and a few basic inexpensive ingredients.

 All the ingredients that go into this celery soup are easy to find in any grocery store.
 W

 Celery- This is the star ingredient so freshness is important.
 Look for thin to medium celery stalks with thin veins.
 Heavy, thick stalks may turn out stringy when you try to puree You will need a bunch of celery that contains their leaves still in order to make the garnish.

 Potato- Our preferred variety is Yukon Gold but any potato that leans towards starchy will do.
 The potato is what gives this soup its body and creamy texture without the use of heavy cream.
 You can also substitute a celeriac bulb for a more intense celery flavor.